Module Manager - Developer Guide

 Step 1:

-through either of the following methods:
+User launches the application.
+SelectedModules are added to SemModuleList through either of the following methods:

-1) Imported from semesterList.csv
+1) Imported from semesterList.csv using StorageSemesterList.load()

-2) Added using add id/ID s/SEMESTER mc/MODULE_CREDIT
+2) Added using add id/ID s/SEMESTER mc/MODULE_CREDIT command

 Step 2:

-User enters a mark as done command e.g. done id/CS2113 g/A+
+User enters a mark as done command e.g. done id/CS2113 g/A+ .
+The command will be parsed in Parser,

-which will return its parsed Strings to Controller
+which will return its parsed Strings to Controller.
+Controller takes in the Strings from Parser and creates

-object which then calls
+a MarkAsDoneCommand object which then calls

-Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList)
+Command.execute(SemesterList semesterList, AvailableModulesList availableModulesList), in this context,

-(MarkAsDoneCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList))
+(MarkAsDoneCommand#execute(SemesterList semesterList, AvailableModulesList availableModulesList)).

 Step 3:

-then calls self method MarkAsDone#markAsDone()
+MarkAsDoneCommand#execute() then calls self method MarkAsDone#markAsDone() which iterates through the

-and compare module name or id to see if the module that is being
+semesterList to check all SemModulesList and compare module name or id to see if the module that is being

-marked as done exists in the semesterList
+marked as done exists in the semesterList.

 If the module exists in the list, the method will proceed to step 4.
 If the module does not exist in the list,

-will be thrown to tell the user that the module does not exist in the user’s module plan.
+a RuntimeExcption will be thrown to tell the user that the module does not exist in the user’s module plan.

 Step 4: